backstage/backstage/docs/frontend-system/utility-apis/04-configuring.md

 description: Configuring, extending, and overriding utility APIs
 ---

 Utility APIs are extensions and can therefore optionally be amended with configurability, as well as inputs that other extensions attach themselves to.
-This section describes how to add those capabilities to your own utility APIs, and how to make use of them as a consumer of such utility APIs.
+This section describes how to make use of that as a consumer of such utility APIs.

 ## Configuring